computiq-challenges/nodejs-orders/README.md

 ## Hints
-- Empty line seperate orders.
+- Comma seperate orders.
 - Use space to split item details.
 - Discount is percentage and not a constant value.
+- Use `fs` to read data from orders text file.
+- You may need to install `express.js` via npm.